-Attorney George Arnold and his Wyoming law firm, Arnold Law Offices, represent clients experiencing financial difficulties.
-Attorney Arnold has helped many clients resolve their seemingly insurmountable debt and help get them back on the road to financial security.
+Arnold Law Offices, a Wyoming law firm, represents clients experiencing financial difficulties.
+Attorney Arnold has helped thousands of clients resolve their seemingly insurmountable debt and has returned them to financial security.

 What Is Bankruptcy?

 Bankruptcy is the legal process by which debts are lawfully discharged.
 In its simplest form, a debtor filing for bankruptcy protection, in theory, pools all of the money and property available and give it to a bankruptcy trustee, who in turn sells it off to satisfy the creditors.
 But, depending on the bankruptcy protection for which you qualify, you may be able to discharge all of your debts and not pay anything to the debtors because all of the property you own is exempt from trustee’s sale and therefore, all unsecured debts are discharged.
 An individual can file bankruptcy protection under Chapter 7 or Chapter 13 of the Bankruptcy Code.
 Corporations that wish to remain operational can file a Chapter 11 reorganization petition.
 Most individuals qualify for a Chapter 7 bankruptcy which is the most common bankruptcy petition filed by individuals.
 Some farmers may qualify for a Chapter 12 bankruptcy as well.
-Navigating this process without a personal bankruptcy attorney in Evanston or Rock Springs, Wyoming, can be complicated.
+Navigating this process without a Wyoming bankruptcy attorney can be complicated if not impossible.

 What Is The Difference Between Chapter 7 and Chapter 13 Bankruptcies?